By Jessie Festa. This guide to solo travel destinations contains affiliate links to trusted partners!

 It’s remote, so you will need to take a gondola to get there; but honestly, the peace that washes over you after spending just a little time in this sleepy village is worth the trip.

 Keep in mind, this list is in no way exhaustive.
 This is just a small sampling of some of my all-time favorite destinations for solo female travelers.
-What is your favorite destination for women traveling alone?
+Other amazing options include a solo trip to Amsterdam, Tulum solo travel, solo travel in Vienna, and solo female travel in Israel, to name a few.

 Want to live your best life through travel?